Last night, people in Dubai and Abu Dhabi were surprised when what appeared to be a lit-up flying object soared through the sky shortly before 9 p.m.

 Of course everyone whipped out their phones to film and photograph the strange event, and began posting to social media wondering what exactly they were seeing.

 Tweeting at major news outlets such as BBC, Gulf News, The National, and even NASA, UAE residents were unsure last night about the spark in the sky.

-Anyone else just saw something weird in the sky? 🤔 it gonna describe it on the event that I went crazy. #uae— Liliane (Travel with Funk) (@FunkyOzzi) October 16, 2017
+Anyone else just saw something weird in the sky? 🤔 it gonna describe it on the event that I went crazy. #uae— Liliane A. (@FunkyOzzi) October 16, 2017

 While some people thought it was just fireworks and others speculated that it was a greater celestial event, before long, Dubai Media Office Tweeted that the flying object was, in fact, a meteorite.